5 Truths about Birth Control All Women Should Know

-Birth control without a doubt causes negative effects in the body of women.
-Nutrient deficiencies, cancers, mood disorders like anxiety and depression, and low sex drive are all real risk factors of taking birth control.
+Birth control without-a-doubt causes negative effects in the body of women.
+Please do your own research!
+Nutrient deficiencies, cancers, thin uterine lining, mood disorders like anxiety and depression, and low sex drive are all real risk factors of taking birth control.

 The bigger issue, as I pointed out earlier in the article, is that more than half the women taking birth control are prescribed the drug for reasons other than to prevent pregnancy.
 This raises a huge red flag as to how women are being treated by health care professionals.

-If you are a woman that has fallen victim to this cycle and is ready to ditch your birth control and finally heal your period, purchase Period Health Kit to address your period problems and underlying hormone imbalance.
+To heal your period naturally, shop the Period Health tab to purchase your herbal supplements to help address your period problems and underlying hormone imbalance.
 These are natural, safe and effective herbal therapies.